How To Sound Less Like a Tourist in Portuguese Restaurants

 Complimenting the Food

-The food arrives, and it’s incredible.
-You take a bite of that perfectly grilled fish and you want to tell them it’s the best thing you’ve ever eaten.
-Do it!
+Say the food arrives and it’s incredible.
+If you take a bite of that perfectly grilled fish and you want to tell them it’s the best thing you’ve ever eaten, do it!

 EnglishPortuguese